stepanataccolade/docsv2/sources/ci_configure.md

     - mysql -e 'create database if not exists test;'
 ```

 ## Pushing an image to a registry

 After CI is complete, you might want to push your build image to a Docker registry and tag it appropriately.
 Or you might want to build a new 'production' image without any of your CI artifacts and push that to your Docker registry account.

 You should do this in the `post_ci` section of your shippable.yml.

-**Please note that if you are using your own custom image for CI and want to push your Docker image to Google Container Registry or Amazon's ECR, you will need to have the appropriate cli installed on your custom image.**
+**Please note that if you are using your own custom image for CI and want to push your Docker image to Google Container Registry or Amazon ECR, you will need to have the appropriate cli installed on your custom image.**

 To push your CI build container image to a registry: